Key Quote

 WOW — INTERPELLATION & SUBJECT FORMATION (Althusser)

-Althusser argued that individuals become subjects (people positioned within ideological systems) through interpellation — being 'called' or 'hailed' by ideology.
+Althusser argued that individuals become subjectssubjects — people positioned within ideological systems through interpellationinterpellation — The process by which ideology 'calls' individuals into specific social roles — being 'called' or 'hailed' by ideology.
 Scrooge's journey enacts a re-interpellation: the ghosts call him out of one ideology (capitalism as moral framework) and into another (Christian compassion as social duty).
 His pledge represents the moment he accepts his new subject position — no longer 'Scrooge the miser' but 'Scrooge the benefactor.'
-Dickens suggests that identity is not fixed but constructed (built through social and moral choices), and that transformation is always possible.
-This anticipates Judith Butler's concept of performativity: identity is not what you ARE but what you repeatedly DO.
+Dickens suggests that identity is not fixed but constructedconstructed — built through social and moral choices, and that transformation is always possible.
+This anticipates Judith Butler's concept of performativityperformativity — The theory that identity is created through repeated actions rather than being innate: identity is not what you ARE but what you repeatedly DO.
 Scrooge's pledge to 'keep it all the year' is a commitment to perform generosity until it becomes identity.

 Key Words